Financial Aid & Scholarships

 Changes in Financial Circumstances

 If you or your family experience a significant financial change (such as those listed above), you should submit a letter explaining the situation and any pertinent documentation to support an explanation of the situation.
-This documentation should be addressed to Office of Student Financial Aid.
+This documentation should be addressed to:

-The financial aid office will review the submitted documentation and determine if there can be a recalculation of your original EFC (Estimated Family Contribution).
-If there is a recalculation that results in a decrease in your EFC, additional aid will be considered on a funds-available basis.
+The Financial Aid Office will review the submitted documentation and determine if there can be a recalculation of your original EFC (Estimated Family Contribution), now known as the SAI (Student Aid Index).
+If there is a recalculation that results in a decrease in your EFC/SAI, additional aid will be considered on a funds-available basis.

 Tax Credits and Deductions